lathabioinfo/LSK_NLP_Project1/README.md

-# NLP Pipeline for Drug and Adverse Event Extraction from Europe PMC
+# NLP Pipeline for Drug and Adverse Event Extraction from biomedical abstracts in Europe PMC
 ## 📌 Project Overview

 This project implements an end-to-end Natural Language Processing (NLP) pipeline to: